Beast of Bray Road: History

-Investigation
+Proposed explanations

 A number of misidentified animal-based theories have been proposed including that the creature is simply a gray wolf or a large dog such as a Great Pyrenees or Newfoundland.
 While not common in the southern part of the state, wolves are occasionally found in Walworth County and nearby areas.

-It is also possible that hoaxes and mass hysteria have caused some falsehoods and sightings of normal creatures to all be artificially lumped under the same label.
-Others have theorized that the creature may be a bear suffering from mange.
-Like wolves, American black bears have been sighted in Walworth County.
+It is also possible that hoaxes and mass hysteria have caused some falsehoods and sightings of normal creatures to all be artificially placed under the same label.
+Others have theorized that the creature may be an American black bear suffering from mange.
+Like wolves, black bears have been sighted in Walworth County.